Archaeomythology Research Guide

 Marija Gimbutas information including: Resources, Legacy and Controversy,

-Gimbutas - Life and Work" by Joan Marler.
-Other Pacifica Graduate Institute Web pages include a bibliography of her works and information about an archival special collection.
+Sponsored by Pacifica Graduate Institute, this Web page includes a bibliography of her works and information about an archival special collection.

 The website of Asphodel P. Long, feminist thealogian, Goddess activist,